Table of contents

 - Because they think it won’t work for them.

 This is why Google and Facebook are putting a lot of effort into making their advertising platforms super easy to use, focused on local targeting for ads, and accepting of small advertising budgets.
-On the business management side, applications like Connecteam, make the process of creating an app to run your business very easy and quick.
+On the business management side, applications like Connecteam, make the process of creating an app to run your business very easily and quickly.

 Some might say there’s plenty of reasons to procrastinate the digitization of your restaurant.
 To that that we say – Nay!
 No more excuses!
 Get on Facebook and Google and start advertising.
 Then create your company app with Connecteam to make sure you can handle the influx of new customers.
 After all, the statistics say that 1.6 million new restaurant jobs will be up and running by 2028.Loading...